dvorka/mindforger-repository/memory/mindforger/developer-documentation.md

       [OUTLINE-NAME].[ATTACH-NAME].png  ... '.' is reserved character
       [OUTLINE-NAME].[ATTACH-NAME].jpg
       [OUTLINE-NAME].[ATTACH-NAME].gif
-      [OUTLINE-NAME].attachments/       ... if there are many attachments, then they can be stored to directory using this convention ... limbo/ stencils/ attachments/                          ...
-Git ignored directory
+    ...
-    [DIRECTORY-NAME]/
+  limbo/
-      [OUTLINE-NAME].[ATTACH-NAME].*    ... '.' is reserved character
+  stencils/
     ...
   mind/                                 ...
 Git ignored directory w/ indexed knowledge base
     index.mf                            ...
 MF's index can be fully rebuilt from